 - W Bangkok Hotel: Located in the southern part of Silom, this luxury hotel has all the modern amenities needed to help you feel at home.
 After a long day, you can also treat yourself to an authentic Thai massage or fill up on international cuisine at the onsite restaurant.

-✔ Best neighbourhood to stay for shopping and fine dining
+✔ Best neighbourhood to stay in Bangkok for shopping & fine dining

 Sukhumvit is one of the most modern neighbourhoods, with a large selection of malls, supermarkets, and hotels.
 This diverse area attracts tourists from all over, particularly from the west.
 Whether you want a family-friendly atmosphere or a thriving nightlife scene, Sukhumvit is one of the best places to stay in Bangkok.

 To cater to the western tourists, the restaurants in the area include familiar cuisine, including Italian pizza, American cheeseburgers, and juicy steaks.
 Of course, you’ll also find authentic Thai cuisine, Middle Eastern restaurants, and options from just about every region in the world.